FoundryApp/foundry-cli/README.md

 - **Access to the production data**: The [config file](#Config) makes it easy to specify what part of your production Firestore and Auth users should be copied to the emulated Firestore in the cloud environment.
 You access this data the same way as you would in the production - with the official [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup)

-- **Automatic triggers for Firebase Functions**: Pre-define with what data should each Firebase Function be triggered in the [config file](#Config).
+- **Continuous feedback**: Pre-define with what data should each Firebase Function be triggered in the [config file](#Config).
 The functions are then automatically triggered with every code change.
-This ensures that you always know whether your functions behave correctly.
+This ensures that you always know whether your functions behave correctly against your production data.

 - **Discover production bugs**: TODO